anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.md

 <a name="3.8.8"></a>
-### 3.8.8 SmartSwitches
+### 3.8.8 Smart Switches

-SmartSwiches can be broadly categorized into Configurable Switches and Programable Switches.
+Smart Swiches can be broadly categorized into Configurable Switches and Programable Switches.

 Configurable Smart Switches run generic “smart” configurable network operating system offering full range of network functionality and are flexible enough to support most network solutions.
 The most common such network operating system is Linux-based [SONiC](https://azure.github.io/SONiC/) allowing hardware and software disaggregation by running on switches from multiple switch vendors with different types of merchant fixed-function ASICs.
 Still, SONiC today cannot implement new type of data plane functionality or patch/modify/correct an ASIC, which is type of support is offered by programable smart switches.